Main image: Multiple deep taper burn marks on the oak door to the nave at St Mary the Virgin & All Saints, Boxley, Kent

 7. When were they made?

-One the timber had been felled, the conversion process was begun, where trees are transformed from trunks into beams (or other structural elements).
-In the period of pre-mechanisation the timber would have been converted by axe or adze before it was sawn to desired shape (Harris 2000:17).
-From the time the tree had been felled and the frame constructed the timber would have begun to warp and settle as the wood seasoned and slowly dried out.
-Some buildings were affected by their surrounding conditions and so therefore ‘movement’ within a timber house was moisture dependent.
-The third method which helps dating is the close examination of the burn mark itself; as green oak dries out (seasoning) cracks open up along the grain of the wood.
-If a taper burn is applied to the fresh (green) wood, its shape will become ‘distorted’ over time as the cracks open up – further, there will be no burning in the cracks as the mark was made prior to seasoning.
-Later burn marks made over cracks will not have the distortion and burning will be discerned in the cracks themselves.
-Taken together, all the above methods will only provide an estimate for when the burn marks were made.
+With this in mind, the third method which facilitates dating is the close examination of the burn mark itself; as the green oak dried out seasoning cracks would have opened up along the grain of the wood.
+If a taper burn is applied to the fresh (green) wood, its shape will become ‘distorted’ over time as the cracks open up – further, there will be no evidence for burning inside the cracks as the mark was made prior to seasoning.
+Burn marks made over pre-existing cracks will not have been subject to the same kind of distortion and burning will be discerned within the cracks themselves.
+Even taken together, the above methods will only provide an estimate for when the burn marks were made.

 An important development in this regard was the survey of taper burn marks recorded at Donnington-le-Heath Manor by Alison Fearn in 2017, as she was able to tie-in the application of the burn marks to the dendrochronology dates taken from the timber elements.
-Dendrochronological analysis had been applied systematically within the manor and it was found that the interior woodwork consisted of a mix of 13th and 17th -century timbers.
-The range of dates is accounted for by past structural addition, repair and renovation.
-The roof trusses that support the main roof had been dated by dendrochronology to circa AD 1618 and the internal door jambs to the arched oak doorways of the upper floor wings are dated to between AD 1272 and 1307 (Fearn 2017:99).
-During the survey she had recorded a number of taper burn marks that had become distorted as the seasoning cracks had subsequently opened up, which indicated that the scorching had occurred either as part of the construction process on green timber shortly after completion of the building (Fearn 2017:102,106) This provides us with one of the earliest examples and helps to establish that the practice was being undertaken in the pre-Reformation era (Fearn 2017:102,106).
+Dendrochronological analysis had been applied systematically within the manor and it was found that the interior woodwork consisted of a mix of 13th and 17th century timbers.
+The range of dates was accounted for by later structural additions, repairs and renovation.
+The roof trusses that support the main roof had been dated by dendrochronology to circa AD 1618 whereas the internal door jambs to the arched oak doorways of the upper floor wings are dated to between AD 1272 and 1307 (Fearn 2017:99).
+During the survey, she recorded a number of taper burn marks that had become distorted as seasoning cracks had subsequently opened up, indicating that the scorching had occurred on green timber either during the conversion process or shortly after completion of the building (Fearn 2017:102,106) Her work provides us with one of the earliest examples of taper burn marks on structural timber and establishes the fact that the practice was already being undertaken in the pre-Reformation era (Fearn 2017:102,106).

 8: HOW WERE ‘TAPER BURN MARKS’ PERCEIVED TO WORK?